-Paul is also chairman of the launched College of Baptist Ministers launched in February 2014.
+Paul is chairman of the College of Baptist Ministers launched in February 2014.
 Independent of the Baptist Union, the College provides peer support for ministers who find themselves in dispute with their church, as also a framework for continuing ministerial development; it helps ministers seeking advice, spiritual direction, and work consultancy and seeks to promote excellence in ministry, not least through the development of a code of ministerial ethics.
-For further details see: www.collegeofbaptistministers.org.
+For further details see: www.collegeofbaptistministers.com.

 As a member of the Society of New Testament Studies as also of the Tyndale Fellowship for Biblical Research, Paul retains his interest in New Testament studies.